 I did consult the growing calendars for my state and realized my best bet is a late summer/fall garden.
 Not a bad idea at this point as the yard has NO current garden or beds.
 If I had nothing else happening, I could focus on building them, but for now, I do what I can with what we have*.

 Something I have been doing is watching YouTube videos concerning gardening.
 One that stuck out to me last night was called “Why We Are Not Doing BACK TO EDEN Gardening”.
-The premise was the same as I came to for any sort of permanent garden right now – I would rather some something growing than have it exactly how I ideally would like to have it but not grow anything this year.
+The premise was the same as I came to for any sort of permanent garden right now – I would rather have something growing than have it exactly how I ideally would like to have it but not grow anything this year.
 In other words, something is better than nothing.

 *In case that sounds too much like giving up before starting, I wanted to clarify – I have plans, new things to try for our different zone, different yard, and different challenges.
 The something I am going to have is the first step in trying to overcome one two of the biggest challenges, very poor soil and lack of time to focus solely on gardening.
 This is one method others have used with success, so I am starting there while researching more solutions.